0x4meliorate/FISHY/README.md

 # FISHY

 This is a proof-of-concept of an advanced phishing attack.
-I created FISHY 8 months ago.
+FISHY was created 8 months ago.
-This being a PoC, it doesn't take into account:
+This being a PoC, it doesn't take into consideration:
 * Operating System
 * User Agent (Browser)
 * Dark Theme